keploy/gsoc/2023/README.md

 (show complete tests info on both sides, only highlight differences with different color)
 * Add support for commands in Keploy CLI, for eg: `show [test_id];` will show that specific test case among various testcases, `show [test_run_id];` will show the info related to it.
+* Rename test files and mock files to method_endpoint.
+* Add comment to keploy generated test file and mocks basically Kmocks and Ktests.

 **Skills Required**
 * Golang